cvdg/mlfm/README.md

-# mlfm
+# mlfm - Malformed

-Malformed - Read Sparfun Weather shield with a Raspberry Pi zero W and publish the values to a MQTT broker.
+Connect a Sparkfun Weather shield to a Raspberry Pi zero W and publish the values to a MQTT broker.